Cube-OS/kubos-linux-build-rpi/README.md

 6. If it's not the first build, the script will ask you whether you want to start from fresh or make clean build.

-7. To add custom softwares or libs(cd buildroot-2019.02.2; make menuconfig) skip this if no need.
+7. To add custom softwares or libs(cd buildroot-2019.02.2; make menuconfig then after the selection run make CARGO_TARGET=arm-buildroot-linux-gnueabihf) skip this if no need.

 8. DD the sdcard.img located in buildroot-2019.02.2/output/image into an sd card.